Pranaybot/capstone-project-2/README.md

 8. When you enter your credential details for username and password in the `.env` file, you will be connected to Cassandra automatically.
 9. If you want to re-configure the Apache Cassandra to have distributed nodes, you can refer to these links: `docs.datastax.com` and
    `cassandra.apache.org`.
+10. When you run the project locally, you can turn off the servers for Apache Cassandra and redis by using `brew services stop cassandra` or `brew services stop redis`.

 ## Future Development